 5. Switch Up Your Routines

-“For example, maybe reading is less likely to trigger nighttime cravings than watching TV,” Seth explains.
+More specifically, change the routines that often lead to late-night eating.
+“Maybe reading is less likely to trigger nighttime cravings than watching TV,” Gillihan explains.
 This tip is especially helpful if food commercials kick your cravings into gear, or if you’re used to eating in front of screens.

-Otherwise, if stress is your trigger, Maya says “it may [grow into] an opportunity to work on behaviors to reduce stress.”
+Otherwise, if stress is your trigger for night snacking, Feller says “it may [grow into] an opportunity to work on behaviors to reduce stress.”
 During the daytime, you may want to exercise more as a healthy outlet to combat stress.
 You can even add more stress-reducing foods to your diet.

 6. Get Enough Rest

-Given the intricate link between sleep and late-night snacking, be sure to prioritize quality sleep.
+Wondering how else to curb hunger at night?
+Rest is the answer.
+Given the link between sleep and late-night snacking, prioritize quality sleep.